mogenslund/liquid/README.md

     java -jar liq.jar

+If the terminal causes problems, like hard to see colors or artifacts when navigating, try the JFrame implementation:

+    java -jar liq.jar --jframe

+My experience is that the terminal "Terminology", with dark background works very well.

 *Vim and Emacs user might want to read this:* [Vim and Emacs](https://github.com/mogenslund/liquid/wiki/Vim-And-Emacs)

 Experience the extensibility of Liquid by completing this tutorial: [Using External Libraries with Liquid](https://github.com/mogenslund/liquid/wiki/Tutorial-External-Libraries)